michaeljmuller/plexstack/README.md

 ## Disable Downloading of ISOs

-In SAB's "Switches" configuration (http://mini:9991/config/switches/), there is an "Unwanted Extensions" field.
-Enter "iso" in there and click "Save Changes".
+~~In SAB's "Switches" configuration (http://mini:9991/config/switches/), there is an "Unwanted Extensions" field.
+Enter "iso" in there and click "Save Changes".~~  This doesn't work.
+I haven't found any way to make this work.
+Please let me know if you've got a simple reliable way to prevent downloading of ISOs.

 ## Configure Additional / Fewer Media Sources